The Art of Living Lost: Secrets Behind the Fall of Wonder Woman

 And then, a silver Honda Civic cut us off, forcing me to slam on the brakes.

-Taking a deep breath, I told the kids to “go back to the beach, back to the warm sand, back to the cool water”; that’s when my daughter replied, “all I can see is the silver Honda Civic.”
+Taking a deep breath, I told the kids to “go back to the beach, back to the warm sand, back to the cool water.†That’s when my daughter replied, “All I can see is the silver Honda Civic.â€

 No, no, no!
 Nice and relaxing.
 Warm.
 Cool.
 Beautiful.
 Blue.
 Imagine it,

-Taking a deep breath, we drove the 45-minute-half-mile trip to the beach; pulling into what is always a chaotic parking lot, we found a few open spaces, all of which were scooped up seconds before us, by silver Honda Civics.
+Taking a deep breath, we drove the 45-minute, half-mile trip to the beach, pulling into what is always a chaotic parking lot.
+We found a few open spaces, all of which were scooped up seconds before us by silver Honda Civics.

 Frustrated, we left the beach and drove home.